mathigon/textbooks/content/divisibility/content.md

       .legend(slot="legend") 5 also doesn’t divide 42 so we move on.
       .legend(slot="legend") 6 does divide 42 again.
 Its pair is 42 ÷ 6 = 7.
 Notice how we’ve met in the middle after only a few attempts, without having to test all numbers from 7 to 42.

-The only special case with this method is for square number: in that case, you will meet at just a single number in the middle, like 64 = 8 × 8.
+The only special case with this method is for square numbers: in that case, you will meet at just a single number in the middle, like 64 = 8 × 8.

     //- TODO Factorisation exercises